KrisXCorner/ta-cat-privacy-policy/README.md

 ## 5. Your Rights
 - Clear local data: Uninstall the extension or use Chrome's storage settings.
-- Opt out of analytics: Disable in extension settings (if applicable).

 ## 6. Contact Us
 Email: TaCatAdmin@proton.me